Chile in the OTI Festival

-The participation of Chile in the OTI Festival began at the inaugural OTI Festival in 1972.
-The Chilean participating broadcasters were Televisión Nacional de Chile (TVN), Universidad Católica de Chile Televisión (UCTV), Universidad de Chile Televisión (UTV), (Note: As Red de Televisión de la Universidad de Chile (RTU) in 1991–1993 and Chilevisión since 1994.)
-Megavisión, and Compañía Chilena de Televisión (CCT), which were members of the Organización de Televisión Iberoamericana (OTI) and participated jointly in the event.
-They participated in all twenty-eight editions of the festival.
+The participation of Chile in the OTI Festival began at the first OTI Festival in 1972.
+The Chilean participating broadcasters were Televisión Nacional de Chile (TVN), Universidad Católica de Chile Televisión (UCTV), Universidad de Chile Televisión (UTV), (Note: As Red de Televisión de la Universidad de Chile (RTU) in 1991–1993 and Red de Televisión Chilevisión (CHV) since 1994.)
+Universidad Católica de Valparaíso Televisión (UCVTV), Red Televisiva Megavisión, and Compañía Chilena de Televisión (CCT).
+All of them were members of the Organización de Televisión Iberoamericana (OTI), participated jointly in the festival, began to participate successively, and participated in all twenty-eight editions.
 They won the festival two times: in 1984 and 1998; and they hosted the event also two times: in 1978 and 1986.

 History

 Florcita Motuda won the OTI Festival in 1998.

+Televisión Nacional de Chile (TVN) debuted in the first edition of the OTI Festival representing Chile.
+In subsequent years, other Chilean broadcasters Universidad Católica de Chile Televisión (UCTV), Universidad de Chile Televisión (UTV), Universidad Católica de Valparaíso Televisión (UCVTV), Red Televisiva Megavisión, and Compañía Chilena de Televisión (CCT), gradually joined in.
+All of them were members of the Organización de Televisión Iberoamericana (OTI), and participated together in the festival.
+To select their entry, they held a televised national final each year.
+The winner, who was elected by a professional jury, would later represent Chile in the festival.

+Initially, the broadcast of both the national final and the festival was done simultaneously by all the Chilean participating broadcasters, but from 1991 onwards, both the production and broadcast of the national final, as well as the broadcast of the festival, was done on a rotating basis by only one of them, representing them all.

 Chile won the OTI Festival in two occasions: in 1984 with the song "Agualuna" by singer-songwriter Fernando Ubiergo, and in 1998 with the song "Fin de siglo, éste es el tiempo de inflamarse, deprimirse o transformarse" by rapper and comedian Florcita Motuda.

-In addition to these victories, their placed second with "Canción contra la tristeza" by Alberto Plaza in 1995.
-They also got three third places: in 1976 with "Era solo un chiquillo" by José Alfredo Fuentes, in 1985 with "Para poder vivir" by Juan Carlos Duque, and in 1992 with "Para poder vivir" by Pablo Herrera.
+In addition to these victories, it placed second with "Canción contra la tristeza" by Alberto Plaza in 1995; and got three third places: in 1976 with "Era sólo un chiquillo" by José Alfredo Fuentes, in 1985 with "Para poder vivir" by Juan Carlos Duque, and in 1992 with "Te prometo" by Pablo Herrera.

-Televisión Nacional de Chile (TVN), Universidad Católica de Chile Televisión (UCTV), and Universidad de Chile Televisión (UTV), organised jointly the event two times: in 1978 and in 1986.
-Both events were held in the Municipal Theatre of Santiago.
+TVN, UCTV, and UTV, organized jointly the OTI Festival two times: in 1978 with UCVTV, and in 1986.
+Both events were held in the Municipal Theatre in Santiago.

-National final

-Chile was one of the countries that regularly held an annual national final in order to select its entry in the OTI Festival, produced in turn –or jointly– by TVN, UCTV, UTV, Megavisión, and Compañía Chilena de Televisión (CCT).
-The winner, who was elected by a professional jury, would later represent the country in the festival.

-The Festival OTI Nacional, which was the official name of the selection process, was also very popular between the local audience and in fact, many famous musicians participated in the national final in order to represent Chile in the main event.